-The Adult and Community Education Department offers adult basic education and General Educational Development programs throughout the district for adults wanting to complete their secondary education.
+The Adult and Community Education Department offers adult basic education and high school equivalency preparation for adults wanting to complete their secondary education.
 It also offers English classes for non-English-speaking students.

 KCC plays a key role in workforce development within the college district.
 The Office of Continuing Education and Career Services offers seminars and customized training to the business community, as well as a wide variety of personal enrichment courses.

 The original faculty team of 13 instructors has grown to more than 200 full- and part-time instructors.
-KCC has had six presidents: Dr. Robert Zimmer, Dr. John Samlin, Dr. L.H.
-Horton Jr., Dr. Larry Huffman, Dr. Jerry Weber, and Dr. John Avendano.
-Avendano has been president since July 1, 2009.
+KCC has had seven presidents: Dr. Robert Zimmer, Dr. John Samlin, Dr. L.H.
+Horton Jr., Dr. Larry Huffman, Dr. Jerry Weber, Dr. John Avendano and Dr. Michael Boyd.
+Boyd has been president since July 1, 2019.

 The college completed Phase I of its permanent facility in 1972 and Phase II in 1973.
-Phase I and II, which include the three-story main building and two-story Technology Building, house more than 60 classrooms and laboratories, the Harold and Jean Miner Memorial Library, College Center, cafeteria, auditorium and administrative offices.
+Phase I and II, which include the three-story main building and two-story Technology Building, house more than 60 classrooms and laboratories, the College Center, cafeteria, auditorium and administrative offices.
 The George H. Ryan Activities Center for athletic and recreational programs opened in the fall of 1988.

 In spring 1993, the one-story Prairie Building opened, connecting the Technology Building to the main building, and a three-story addition was added to the east wing of the main building.
 Eight classrooms were added, and the construction project also expanded the College Center, food service facilities, and bookstore.

 In January 2007, the 41,000 square foot Arts & Sciences Building opened on northwest end of the Riverfront Campus.
 This building has science facilities and houses art programs as well.